WELL-BEING AT cavendish

-Her main focus is to support our children, families and staff with their well-being, attendance and behaviour and to safeguard them.
-Mrs Dixon’s role is to enable all children to have equal access to education by ensuring their emotional, physical and wider needs are met.
+Miss Jones-Wedgner is our Safeguarding, Well-being and Attendance Officer whose main focus is to support our children, families and staff.
+Miss Jones-Wedgner's role is to enable all children to have equal access to education by ensuring their emotional, physical and wider needs are met.

 She helps support the school's well-being focus through facilitating activities which promote a healthy lifestyle and positive mental health, as this has a positive impact on the child's educational and personal development.

 This could include facilitating group or individual sessions for the children on friendship issues, anger management, self-awareness, loss and bereavement, social skills, change etc. She also supports parents/carers with any pastoral or behavioural needs including signposting or referring to professional partners when further help is required.

 More recently, since the pandemic, everyone has become much more aware of the importance of good mental health, and so our attention has become much more focussed on dealing with our communities worries and fears around the virus.
 Miss Jones-Wedgner has an extensive range of resources to help support our children, parents/carers and staff during these unprecedented times.

 The well-being of our children was at the centre of our 'Cavendish Recovery Curriculum' and this focus has remained a top priority.
 We understand that children need to be in the right 'mind set' to be able to complete tasks and be ready to learn.
 Each class has a feelings chart to help teachers identify how children are feeling and to spend time talking to those who need it.
 In EYFS and KS1 these are based on the story 'The Colour Monster'.
 KS2 use a feelings chart based on the film 'Inside Out', with additional examples of each feeling on display.
 From EYFS, stories are used to help develop children's understanding of feelings.
 This continues throughout KS1.
 Children in KS2 are encouraged to see 'someone else's point of view' and have empathy for others.